haennah/OFA_lithics/README.md

 - e_descriptivestats_smarttester_stepmm
   - A TXT file containing the output of the descriptive statistics (hmisc v.
 5.0-1) of data_smarttester_stepmm.xlsx.

-The remaining data which includes OFA- and ZenConnect projects is available on zenedo:
+The remaining data which includes OFA- and ZenConnect projects are available on zenedo:

 *** End of README ***